-Graduates are prepared to pursue advanced study in the disciplines of history, theology, classics, philosophy and education as well as professional fields such as law, library science, archival management and public history.
+Graduates are prepared to pursue advanced study in the disciplines of history, theology, classics, philosophy and education, as well as professional fields such as law, library science, journalism, archival management and public history.
 Fresno Pacific has an excellent reputation among local high schools in single-subject credential acquisition.
-The breadth of training that you receive in our history program is a significant part of the social science subject-area preparation for a career.
+The breadth of training that you receive in our history program is a significant part of the social science subject-area preparation for a teaching career.

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.